Maintaining a healthy work-life balance is crucial for your overall well-being,

 their time accordingly.

-personal life.
+life.
 Avoid bringing work home and try to disconnect from work-related

 activities when you are spending time with your loved ones.